-Cruise Company Forced to Apologize After Employees Dressed Up as 'Upside Down Snow Cones' Mistaken for KKK Members
+Cruise Company Forced To Apologize After Employees Dressed Up As 'Upside Down Snow Cones' Mistaken for KKK Members

 Videos and photos shared to social media showed crew members dressed head-to-toe in white and wearing pointed, cone-shaped hats with white masks attached to them, with only holes for their eyes.

 While some passengers can be heard clapping and cheering, others can be heard gasping and whispering.
-In a video obtained by RT.com, one passenger can be heard saying "what happened" while others can be heard booing.
+In a video shared online, one passenger can be heard saying "What happened" while others can be heard booing.

 "Several crew members dressed up as snow cones for a Christmas family event, not understanding how their costumes could be misconstrued," a spokesperson told News.com.au.
 "The crew members were horrified and extremely apologetic when they learned of the distress their outfits could cause."